Tokuhisa1/oo-auto-shop/README.md

-# LOOKIN' FOR ADVENTURE - HEAD OUT ON THE HIGHWAY
+# GOTTA CATCH 'EM ALL - ON THE ROAD TO THE POKEMON LEAGUE

-Word has just come from the higher-ups, and you're in charge of building out a domain that keeps track of cars, their owners, and the mechanics that service them.
-Each car has its own classification, like "antique", "exotic", or "clunker", and each mechanic has a specialization (these are the same as car classifications).
-You don't want to take your sweet souped up '94 Camaro to some jerk that specializes in beamers right?
+You just turned ten-years old and are taking the Pokemon trainer license exam.
+In order to pass you need to show you understand the relationship between trainers, pokemon and pokeballs.
+Each pokeball has its own type, like "master", "ultra", or "great", and each pokemon has a level (these are the same as pokeball type).
+You can't catch a legendary with just any pokeball, right?

-Each CarOwner may have a ton of cars, but these folks are fanatical about their maintenance, and only see one mechanic per car.
+Each trainer may have a ton of pokemon, but as all trainers know, and only one pokemon can fit inside a single pokeball.

-The basics have been built out for you, but you'll need to figure out the relationships and create most of the methods.
-Hook it up!

 ## Deliverables

 Here's what we need to be able to do.

-**CarOwner**
+**Trainer**
-  - Get a list of all owners
+  - Get a list of trainers
-  - Get a list of all the cars that a specific owner has
+  - Get a list of all the pokeballs a specific trainer has
-  - Get a list of all the mechanics that a specific owner goes to
+  - Get a list of all the pokemon a specific trainer has
-  - Get the average amount of cars owned for all owners
+  - Get the average amount of pokemon owned by all trainers

-**Car**
+**Pokeball**
-  - Get a list of all cars
+  - Get a list of all pokeballs
-  - Get a list of all car classifications
+  - Get a list of all pokeball types
-  - Get a list of mechanics that have an expertise that matches the car classification
+  - Get a list of pokemon that have an level that matches the pokeball type

-**Mechanic**
+**Pokemon**
-  - Get a list of all mechanics
+  - Get a list of all pokemon
-  - Get a list of all cars that a mechanic services
+  - Get pokeball containing a pokemon
-  - Get a list of all the car owners that go to a specific mechanic
+  - Get the name of the trainer a pokemon belongs to
-  - Get a list of the names of all car owners who go to a specific mechanic
+  - Get a list of the names of all trainers who own a specific pokemon